Do you know how to network in Silicon Valley? 10 ideas to make it easy

 6.“How do you start the conversation?”, my client asked.
 You can talk about your surroundings, about the organization that’s putting on the event, the food, the drinks, the weather – anything that is non confrontational and puts the person you are talking to at ease.
 Remember, other people are sometimes nervous about meeting new people too.
 Then you can ask the question that comes the easiest in a networking event – “and what do you do?”

 Listen carefully to what they do, so that you can find common interests and/or see if you happen to have something in your repertoire that might help or interest them.

 7. So now you’ve talked and listened and you want to move to some new person, but you don’t know how to leave without being rude.
 You have several ways to do it; first realize that most people you’ll meet are there to network and to meet new people and make new connections.

-So, it is fairly easy to say that it has been great meeting them, that it was fun to talk to them and that you can get together at another time, but right now you should both move on to make other contacts.
+They understand that you’d like to meet more people and move around the room.
+Therefore it’s fairly easy to say that it has been great meeting them, that it was fun to talk to them and that you can get together at another time, but right now you should both move on to make other contacts.

-We have to remember that doing good things just to do them is part of the American social landscape; about 10%+ of the annual US economy comes from the non-profit sector and “normal everyday people” are involved with helping their communities on a regular basis.
+We have to remember that doing good things just to do them is part of the American social landscape; about 10%+ of the annual US economy comes from the non-profit sector and “normal everyday people” are involved helping their communities on a regular basis.
 Therefore it is not far fetched to understand that they want to help us when we meet them networking and that there is no ulterior motive guiding them.